If you’re thinking of taking the plunge into the blogging world, here are a few blogging tips to consider before you get started –

 2. Criticism & Discouragement

-- Ask other bloggers to “blog swap” with you.
-Blog swapping was probably the best way I found to get site exposure.
-In the beginning, I set aside every Friday to blog swap with someone – I would do a project for their site, they would do one for mine.
+- Blog Swap.
+Ask other beginner bloggers to “blog swap” with you.
+When I first started, I set aside every Friday to blog swap with someone – I would do a project for their site, and they would do one for mine.
 It was a great way to introduce yourself to another audience and gain new readers.

 4. Grow Authentically